-Although I came to East Asian Studies just by chance, hoping to supplement my B.A major in English Literature with something non-Western, I ended up falling in love with Japanese literature, and went on to earn an master’s degree in East Asian Studies with a focus on Japanese literature and culture.
-In the course of my graduate studies, I have also spent a year in Japan, deepening my knowledge of the Japanese language.
+Although I came to East Asian Studies just by chance, hoping to supplement my BA major in English Literature with something non-Western, I ended up falling in love with Japanese literature and went on to earn a master’s degree in East Asian Studies with a focus on Japanese literature and culture.

-In addition, I work as a translator, having finished translation and editing program in Tel-Aviv University.
-Although I have specialized in translation of documents and technical material from Russian and English into Hebrew, my long time goal is to translate Japanese literature and to help widen the scope of what is available in Hebrew.
-The blog is part of this project, and so far, I have translated works of Akutagawa Ryūnosuke, Mori Ōgai, Okamoto Kanoko, Murata Sayaka and others.
+In addition, I work as a translator, having finished the translation and editing program at Tel-Aviv University.
+Although I have specialized in translating documents and technical material from Russian and English into Hebrew, what I love best is literary translation, especially of Japanese literature.
+So far I have translated into Hebrew the works by Akutagawa Ryūnosuke, Mori Ōgai, Okamoto Kanoko, Murata Sayaka, and others.

-My non-academic interests include crocheting, trying to save enough money for trips abroad, watching documentaries about pioneering women and torturing Photoshop.
+My non-academic interests include crocheting, traveling, and torturing Photoshop.